cmattern7/school/README.md

-# school
+# School

-Programs for school
+Programs for school projects in basic java